drduh/PC-Engines-APU-Router-Guide/README.md

 Available network interfaces are: em0 em1 em2 em3 vlan0.
 ```

-Use DHCP or configure a static route:
+Use DHCP, or configure a static IP address, default gateway, and DNS server:

 ```console
 Network interface to configure? (name, lladdr, '?', or 'done') [done] em0